miguel5612/ThermistorLibrary/README.md

 Before reporting an issue, make sure you've searched for similar one that was already created.

-## Example with ramps schematic:
+## Example with ramps schematic

 ![Pin Functions](http://chrisbarrbuilds.com/wp-content/uploads/2015/07/thermistorDiagram.png)

-## Supported thermistors:
+## Supported thermistors

 All definitions in src/Configuration.h file.

-Example configuration:
+Example configuration

 *  #define TEMP_SENSOR_0 80 // This is thermistor 0
 *  #define TEMP_SENSOR_1 0 // This is thermistor 1